Mandarin Oriental Palace, Luzern: History

 After the outbreak of the First World War the hotel had to be closed, but business resumed following the signing of the Treaty of Versailles, and business boomed through most of the 1920s.
-At the end of the decade bookings nevertheless dropped off in the aftermath of the Wall Street Crash, and debt financing accordingly became more burdensome for the business.
+At the end of the decade bookings nevertheless dropped off in the aftermath of the Wall Street crash, and debt financing accordingly became more burdensome for the business.
 By the time the Second World War broke out in 1939 the Palace Hotel Luzern was the only significant hotel still held in Franz Josef Bucher's once extensive "Schweizerische Hotelgesellschaft AG" hotels portfolio.
 During the Second World War the hotel became a medical centre: it was also used as a storage location for essential basic supplies.
 After a two-year renovation programme costing 1.5 Million Swiss francs the hotel reopened in 1946, returned to its former luxury.

 Since the 1970s the hotel has undergone a succession of changes and upgrades, and adapted for year-round operation.
 During the winter of 1993/94 the top two floors were rebuilt at a cost of 15 Million Swiss francs, yielding an additional 48 rooms and suites.
 In October 1997 the Palace Hotel Luzern, by now under the control of General Director Jürg Reinshagen and his brother Ernst was taken over by the hotel specialists Victoria-Jungfrau Collection AG, owners of the Victoria-Jungfrau Grand Hotel & Spa in Interlaken.
 By this time the two five star hotels had already been collaborating closely for some years and the take-over was reportedly a "friendly" one.

 In 2011, following the currency realignments triggered by the world economic crisis of 2007/09, Swiss hotels came under financial pressure, in common with other export dependent labour-intensive sectors, and in 2011 the owners sold the Hotel Palace Luzern building to "CS Funds AG", an investment fund belonging to Credit Suisse, in a "sale and leaseback" deal.
-In October 2015 it became known that the bank was looking to sell the building on.
+In October 2015 it became known that the bank was looking to sell the building.
 The hotel closed for renovations in 2019 and reopened as Mandarin Oriental Palace, Luzern on September 24, 2022.